Father-Son theology (FST) is built on the foundational truth that we should see God as Father and ourselves as His children.

 Arminian theology developed in the late 16th century as certain leaders began pointing out ideas within RT that they saw as inconsistent with the Bible.
 Still, RT and Arminian theology have more in common with each other than either have with FST.
 This is true because both RT and Arminian theology were built on the Classical view of God.
 Both were also developed within the Western culture.

 FST attempts to reach back before Christianity was syncretized with Greek and Roman thought.
 It attempts to build on the Hebraic-biblical revelation of God, rather than the Classical view of God.
 FST also attempts to separate itself from Western culture.
-Of course, no one is capable of fully escaping their own culture, but FST moves us in that direction.
+Of course, no one can fully escape their own culture, but FST moves us in that direction.

 In the first and second editions of this book, I pointed out some errors made by theologians who have promoted CT and RT.
 However, I avoided as much as possible naming individual theologians.
 Readers of those first and second editions commented that I should not refer to their errors without giving names and references.
 For this reason, here in the third edition, I have added more direct quotations and provided the corresponding references.